 Although the visual editor in WordPress offers convenience when creating content, it can do far more than what it shows.
 Wouldn’t it be nice to have a greater range of tools that can help you create amazing posts?

 When it comes to modifying anything in WordPress, plugins are some of the easiest ways.
 Changing the layout of your visual editor is no different.
 Many of these plugins offer a way to add and remove buttons and tools you may or may not use.

 The TinyMCE Advanced plugin increases the number of formatting tools that are available.
 Once installed, it places a new control within your WordPress “Settings” area in the dashboard.
 From here, you can drag-and-drop the tools you want while arranging the layout.

 Customized colors can add a bit of emphasis to your site when engaging your audience.
-The TinyMCE Color Grid will expand the available pallet while giving you a greater number of saved custom changes
+Formerly known as TincyMCE Color Grid, The Central Color Palette expands the available colors while giving you a greater number of saved custom changes

 4. WP Edit

 Successor to the popular, “Ultimate TinyMCE,” WP Edit delivers a wide range of changes that will let you customize the visual editor.
 This plugin also uses a drag-and-drop interface to allow users to arrange, add and remove buttons within the editor itself.

 It’s a bit more convoluted than other methods, but offers a great deal of versatility when it comes to making direct changes.
 The user interface takes a lot of the actual hard coding out of the process to give you full control of the CSS without altering the files manually.

 Templates can save a great deal of time when it comes to specific formats in the visual editor.
 TinyMCE Templates helps you create those formats to be used at a later date.
 This plugin adds a new button to the editor labeled, “Insert Template.”

 If you want to add more functionality, features and control to the visual editor in WordPress, the WP Super Edit plugin may be what you’re looking for.
 This plugin uses a drag-and-drop interface so you can easily move buttons around while adding new components.

 Adding WordPress custom styles can give you a unique experience while offering greater functionality when it comes to creating content.
 From saving the most effective color pallet to keeping your most used buttons readily available, there is much that can be done to the WYSIWYG editor.
-Get more out of the experience and find ways to customize your website.

 What kinds of things have you done to give visitors a unique experience in WordPress?
 Do you find coding to be easier or installing plugins when you make changes?